xy-plotter/xy/README.md

 Close the serial connection and return a promise.
 For a more gentle ending, use `plotter.end(() => plotter.disconnect())`

+### plotter.sendMessage(message)
+Directly send a message to the plotter via its serial port.
+Useful if you want to build your own methods without altering the library.

+### plotter.addToBuffer(message)
+Add a command to the serial buffer.
+For mor details on how this buffer works, check the library sources.

+### plotter.end(callback)
+Send an ending command to the plotter, then execute a callback.

 ### plotter.setSpeed(percent)
 Set the plotter's speed, overriding the default behavior with a linear speed.
 Accept the a value between `0` and `1`.
 You should be able to fine tune this in the firmware.

 ### plotter.resetSpeed()
 Reset the plotter's speed to its default non-linear speed.

-### plotter.end(callback)
-Send an ending command to the plotter, then execute a callback.

 ### plotter.home()
 Set the plotter's position to its `[0, 0]` home.